LLotme/vscode-docker/Debug-NetCore-Deprecated.md

+> Note that with 0.9.0, debugging using this method is deprecated in favor of debugging using its new "task" model.

 > Note that Windows containers are **not** currently supported, only Linux containers.
 However, both standard and Alpine .NET Core runtime base images are supported.

 ### Prerequisites